chonton/apm-client/README.md

 ## Configuration
 To configure apm-client, you must supply a CDI factory method which produces a TraceConfiguration instance.
-Three or four attributes are configured:
+Three attributes are configured:
 * The service name reported with each span sent to Datadog APM collector.
 * The URL of the local Datadog APM collector.
+If null or empty, this will prevent sending traces.
 * The number of milliseconds to backoff.

 After any communication failure, the apm-client logs the failure and will not further attempt to